 User Commitment Methodology

-1.1.9 Confirmation that the above methodology is to be applied such that the Attributable Works provisions are/are not required.
+1.1.9 Confirmation that the above methodology is to be applied such that the Attributable Works provisions are required.

 2. Requirements for a System Construction Application submitted by The Company to a Transmission Owner pursuant to Section D, Part Two, sub-paragraph 2.2.5: